 Heid E. Erdrich writes, teaches, and collaborates with other artists across genres.
 She is author of four poetry collections, most recently Cell Traffic: New and Selected Poems.
 A recipient of awards from The Loft Literary Center, the Archibald Bush Foundation, the Minnesota State Arts Board, First People’s Fund, among other honors, Heid won a Minnesota Book Award for National Monuments in 2009.
-Her newest book Original Local: Indigenous Foods Stories and Recipes from the Upper Midwest is selling like Grandma Gourneau’s Corn Cakes!
+She is a 2013 Artist of the Year honoree from City Pages Minneapolis.
+Heid’s newest book Original Local: Indigenous Foods Stories and Recipes from the Upper Midwest is selling like Grandma Gourneau’s Corn Cakes!
 BUY SIGNED COPIES HERE

 ON-GOING: Curator of over a dozen contemporary Native American art exhibits, Heid, along with R. Vincent Moniz, Jr. developed a collaborative, multi-disciplinary exhibit and performance called Artifact Traffic produced by Pangea World Theater and presented at Intermedia Arts.
 She also juried the 10th annual Untitled show for Soo VAC gallery in Minneapolis.